Tiny-Feng/PoP-Exp-LEO-GME-Effect/README.md

 # Video 1: Geomagnetic Erergy (GME) Harvesting Experiment of the Coils
 Under the condition of air floatation, the calibrated resistance torque by the manufacturer of the three-DOF air-bearing platform (ABP) is 10-4Nm, and the ABP can keep still an any angle.
 In the video,

 a) compared with the other torque in the systems, the resistance torque of the ABP can be ignored.
-Our experimenter can easily push the systems with the flick of a finger, and then reposition the systems at the angle of the maximum generated magnetic torque (GMT) (perpendicular to the geomagnetic north-south direction);
+Our experimenter can easily push the systems with the flick of a finger, and then reposition the systems at the angle of the maximum generated magnetic torque (GMT) (perpendicular to the geomagnetic north-south direction).

-b) based on the torque effect of the geomagnetic field, the electrified coils can harvest the geomagnetic energy to rotate rapidly to the geomagnetic north-south direction.
+b) Based on the torque effect of the geomagnetic field, the electrified coils can harvest the geomagnetic energy to rotate rapidly to the geomagnetic north-south direction.

 ![image](https://github.com/Tiny-Feng/LEO-GME-Effect-Exp/tree/main/VideoGif/Video1.gif)
 ![image](https://github.com/Tiny-Feng/LEO-GME-Effect-Exp/tree/main/VideoGif/Video11.gif)